Cutting Speeds

 Make every calculator share the same shop cost basis.

 Treat every table entry as a visible assumption.
 Supplier prices, machine condition, optics, gas delivery, nozzle selection, duty cycle, and operator practice can change the result.
-The calculators keep these values editable so the final quote reflects your shop, not a generic default.
+The calculators keep these values editable so the final quote reflects your shop, not a hidden default.

 | Question | Where to check | What to override |